enix/ring-mtr/README.md

 ## Installation

-You have to be a member of the NLNOG ring, and have the correct configuration in `.ssh/config`.
-If your SSH key is passphrase-protected (it should !), you must have a woring SSH agent.
+You have to be a member of the NLNOG ring, and have the correct configuration in `.ssh/config` or use an SSH agent.
+If your SSH key is passphrase-protected (it should !), the agent is mandatory.

-Clone the repository, and either install the python dependencies using `pip install -r requirements.txt` or, if you do not want to mess with PIP or virtual environments, launch the software using Docker (see below).
+Clone this repository, and either install the python dependencies using `pip install -r requirements.txt` or, if you do not want to mess with your python packages or virtual environments, launch the software using Docker (see below).

 ## Usage